JasonCaldwellMBA/Frequentist_Case_Study/README.md

 # Frequentist_Case_Study
 The Pythonic implementation of the concepts underlying frequentist inference and applying them to a real-world scenario.
+Frequentist inference is the process of deriving conclusions about an underlying distribution via the observation of data.

-Case study demonstrates the following concepts:
+Case study demonstrates the following statistical concepts:
 - The z-statistic
 - The t-statistic
 - The Central Limit Theorem